CRIME PREVENTION TIPS

 - When victims forget to take their valuable items and leaving them behind (e.g. after visiting public washroom).

-- When victims are complacent (i.e. assuming no need to secure their belongings as they will only be away for awhile).
+- When victims are complacent (e.g., assuming no need to secure their belongings as they will only be away for awhile).

 Call Police for assistance if you are a witness to such crimes.
 Do it from a safe distance and/ or location.